Cpcarino22/sportingbet_datascientest_project/README.md

 6. Visualizations - Can do

 REFERENCE ELO RATING:
-Below 1400: Beginner level players who are new to the sport or have limited experience
+A. Below 1400: Beginner level players who are new to the sport or have limited experience
-1400-1600: Novice to intermediate level players who have some experience and knowledge of the game
+B. 1400-1600: Novice to intermediate level players who have some experience and knowledge of the game
-1600-1800: Intermediate to advanced level players who have been playing for a few years and have developed a strong understanding of the game
+C. 1600-1800: Intermediate to advanced level players who have been playing for a few years and have developed a strong understanding of the game
-1800-2000: Advanced to expert level players who have significant experience and skill in the game and may have competed in local or regional tournaments
+D. 1800-2000: Advanced to expert level players who have significant experience and skill in the game and may have competed in local or regional tournaments
-2000 and above: Elite level players who have exceptional skill and experience and may compete at a national or international level
+E. 2000 and above: Elite level players who have exceptional skill and experience and may compete at a national or international level

 PSW - so much missing values that we cannot really identify how it was created based on the dataset.
 The PSW (Pinnacle Sports' Winning percentage) is a proprietary algorithm used by Pinnacle Sports to estimate the probability of a team winning a match.
 The exact details of how the PSW is calculated are not publicly available, but it is likely based on a combination of factors such as team performance history, team and player statistics, and other relevant factors.